AdiBhushan10/AdiBhushan10/README.md

 📫 How to reach me -> <a href="https://www.linkedin.com/in/adybhushan/"><img src="https://img.shields.io/badge/-Feed|LinkedIn%20-0077B5?style=flat&logo=Linkedin&logoColor=white"/></a>
 </p>

-🎓  AWS-Cloud-Practitioner / CSPO-Scrum-Alliance / Oracle-SQL-Expert certified.
+🎓  AWS-Cloud-Practitioner / CSPO-Scrum-Alliance / Oracle-SQL-Expert certified 🏆

 <!---
 AdiBhushan10/AdiBhushan10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.